NFL-Bills' Hamlin still in critical condition after on-field cardiac arrest | Sports-Games

 "We are grateful and thankful for the outpouring of support we have received so far," the Bills said.
 Athletes from the world of sports rallied to express support for Hamlin while all 32 National Football League teams changed their Twitter profile pictures to read "Pray for Damar" in white letters along with his jersey No. 3.

-The family also acknowledged the first responders and healthcare professionals at the hospital who provided care to Hamlin, as well as the Bengals and Bills organizations.
+The family also acknowledged the first responders and healthcare professionals at the hospital who aided Hamlin, as well as the Bengals and Bills organizations.
 "Your generosity and compassion mean the world to us," Hamlin's family wrote.
 "Please keep Damar in your prayers.
 We will release updates as soon as we have them."

 NO DECISION ON GAME RESUMPTION The game between the Bills and Bengals, which Cincinnati led 7-3 late in the first quarter before it was postponed, has significant playoff implications for both teams.